Natural Resource Conservation: Law Enforcement

 Increasing concern with the health of the global environment has resulted in the enactment of numerous laws to regulate solid and hazardous waste disposal and the use of wildlife, plant, land, air, and water resources.
-Careers as environmental conservation law enforcement officers, marine recreational vehicle officers, fish and wildlife agents, park rangers, park police, and police officers address the needs of protecting our natural assets include:
+Careers that are necessary for protecting our natural assets include:

-Field experiences include classes at Muller Field Station, the East Hill Campus, a week-long Conservation Field Camp, and day trips to landfills, petroleum storage facilities, and lawn and garden centers to monitor their compliance with environmental laws.
+Field experiences include classes at Muller Field Station, a week-long conservation field camp, and day trips to landfills, petroleum storage facilities, and lawn and garden centers to monitor their compliance with environmental laws.

 Program Learning Outcomes